 6.14.1 Applicability to language

-This vulnerability as documented in ISO/IEC TR 24772-1:2019 subclause 6.14 only minimally applies to Python because Python uses garbage collection for memory reclamation, thus no dangling references can exist.
+This vulnerability as documented in ISO/IEC 24772-1 subclause 6.14 only minimally applies to Python because Python uses garbage collection for memory reclamation, thus no dangling references can exist.
 Specifically, Python only uses namespaces to access objects, therefore when an object is deallocated there are no names denoting the reclaimed object.
 Attempts to access those names anyway will raise runtime exceptions as usual.
 Vulnerabilities associated with runtime exceptions are addressed in subclause 6.36 Ignored error status and unhandled exceptions [OYB].

 Note that due to reference cycles and __del__ methods, it is possible for objects that were scheduled for deallocation to gain new live references, and hence not be candidates for deallocation after all.
 Python runtimes are aware of this when it happens, and avoid deallocating the memory, ensuring that dangling references to heap memory are not created.